 Celebrate Halloween in New Orleans

 New Orleans is a Halloween destination all October long, so don’t wait to partake in your share of spooky activities.
-Haunted houses, including The Mortuary and New Orleans Nightmare, return this October.
+Haunted houses, including The Mortuary and New Orleans Nightmare, return this fall.
 Take a ghost tour, visit a spooky attraction or stay at a haunted hotel.
-The French Market hosts Boo Carré, a family-friendly festival, on October 15, and City Park hosts both Ghosts in the Oaks and Brews & Boos in October.
+The French Market hosts Boo Carré, a family-friendly festival, and City Park hosts both Ghosts in the Oaks and Brews & Boos in October.
 Halloween New Orleans is an LGBTQ+ celebration of Halloween, with events throughout Halloween weekend.
 Check out our guide for more on Halloween in New Orleans.

 Enjoy gumbo, pumpkin spice, and pecan pie